JoshEager/rizzsec/README.txt

 rizzsec-keygen takes one argument (-o).
 In -o you should provide the name for the key.
 If you don't specify it, it will be rizz.key

+Example keygen:
+    ./rizzsec-keygen -o message.key
+This will create a file called message.key